-2. Before you begin a mudra session you should make sure that you are breathing deeply (diaphragmatically).
+2. Before you begin, make sure that you are breathing deeply (diaphragmatically).
 The easiest way to do this is by using breathing meditations for a few minutes.
-Do Nine Round Breathing before you use a mudra.
-It will produce a much better result.

 3. If you are using a mudra for relaxation you should breathe deeply and in a slow and relaxed fashion.